-The road verge along the front boundary of the site along Glenroy Street is turfed and wide enough to allow for safe pedestrian movement.
-Each proposed dwelling will have a distinct, separate and clearly identifiable pedestrian access to the front door from the internal driveway or separate driveway at Glenroy Street.
+The road verge along the front boundary of the site along Brunswick Street is turfed and wide enough to allow for safe pedestrian movement.
+Each proposed dwelling will have a distinct, separate and clearly identifiable pedestrian access to the front door from a separate driveway or internal driveway on Brunswick Street.